ifmeo-hamburg/seaocn/seaocn-cb/assignment/assignment-1-profile.md

 **Data:** You should use CTD profiles from one of the exercises (at least 1000~m water depth) and available in raw.

 **Directions:** Produce a summary report and git repository of your analysis.
+See [Report requirements](../assignment/report-specs) for formatting details.

 ----
 ## Guiding questions